miguelajsmartins/miguelajsmartins/README.md

 - 👋 Hi, I’m @miguelajsmartins
 - 👀 I’m interested in Astroparticle Physics, High Energy Hadronic Interactions and Cascade Physics
-- 🌱 I’m currently learning analysis of inclined showers, analysis of time-space autocorrelations in cosmic ray sky maps.
+- 🌱 I’m currently doing my PhD in probing hadronic interactions in the early stages of Extensive Air Showers (EAS) triggered by the ultra-high energy cosmic rays.
+Also working on updating the reconstruction of inclined EAS at the Pierre Auger Observatory.
+Trying to include time information in the analysis of small-scale anisotropies in the arrival of UHECRs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me miguelalexandre.jesusdasilva@usc.es